 Cost of Living in Miami

-Housing is a big factor in determining the cost of living and it carries a larger weight in determining the cost of living index of a city.
+Housing is a big factor in determining the cost of living, and it carries a larger weight in determining a city’s cost of living index.

-We will take a look at the many factors that determine the cost of living in Miami Beach; from housing to food, utilities.
-Transportation, and healthcare among others.
+We will examine the many factors that determine the cost of living in Miami Beach, including housing, food, utilities, transportation, and healthcare.

 For example, a condo can cost between $250K to $1 million while it could be more in high-end places like North Beach.

-The average cost of housing in Miami Beach, FL is $340, an amount that is 94% above the national average.
-Rent averages around $1,150 per annum and it could cost more in certain areas but anywhere you live in Miami Beach, you will still be able to enjoy the exciting sceneries it has got to offer and you will still be relatively close to the beach where you can always go to relax and have a good time with your family and friends.
+The average cost of housing in Miami Beach, FL, is $340, which is 94% above the national average.
+Rent averages around $1,150 per annum, and it could cost more in certain areas.
+However, anywhere you live in Miami Beach, you will still be able to enjoy the exciting scenery it has to offer.
+You will also be relatively close to the beach, where you can always go to relax and have a good time with your family and friends.

 Relocating to Miami Beach will not have a significant impact on how much you spend on groceries and cooking.
 Grocery store prices are only slightly above the national average and as such, you can shop and get food items at fairly cheap prices.